daikini/paysimple/README.txt

 == DESCRIPTION:

-This library provides a simple interface to find, create, edit, delete, and query subscriptions using the PaySimple SOAP API.
+This library provides a simple interface to find, create, edit, delete, and query subscriptions and single transactions using the PaySimple SOAP API.
 [PaySimple API](https://www.usaepay.com/developer/docs/beta6)

 == Installation: